AKASOLOMID/flask_email/readme.txt

 Functionality and Internal Flow

-1. This email service receives email sending request from client with json data
-2. It validates data and immediately returns bad response to client if data fails validation
+1.This email service receives email sending request from client with json data 2.It validates data and immediately returns bad response to client if data fails validation
-3. It finds one service providers on its list, converts the data to a format that is accepted this provider, and then sends the request to that provider.
+3.It finds one service providers on its list, converts the data to a format that is accepted this provider, and then sends the request to that provider.
 If it gets bad response from the service provider, a request timeout, it will turn to the next provider on its provider list to try to post the data again.
-4. It will not stop until it either sends the data successfully or goes through all the providers but cannot get the data sent.
+4.It will not stop until it either sends the data successfully or goes through all the providers but cannot get the data sent.
-5. It sends a http response to notify client about the result.
+5.It sends a http response to notify client about the result.

 Service provider